-Serbia: Electricity Exchange SEEPEX to kick off 3rd Q 2015 says TSO co EMS CEO24.
-March 2015. / News Serbia Energy
+Serbia: Electricity Exchange SEEPEX to kick off 3rd Q 2015 says TSO co EMS CEO, News Serbia Energy

 The day-ahead electricity market SEEPEX is expected to be established by the end of the third quarter of the year stated TSO company CEO Nikola Petrovic.